 The next part of a wood printer is the printer bed itself.
 A bed with a layer of insulation should be used because it can help trap the heat from spooling the wood’s extruded filament.

-For wood 3D printing, the extruder will require a smaller diameter filament than with most other materials.
+For wood 3D printing, the extruder will require a smaller diameter filament than most other materials.
 Exposure to high temperatures can affect the strength of the printed material and make it brittle and prone to cracking when handling it.

 Also, print speed will be crucial.
 A faster speed will give you a finer grain result.
 Generally, the slower the extrusion speed is, the rougher the printed surface will be.

 3D printing is an emerging industry that is rapidly expanding.
 The industry’s growth depends on the availability of materials.
-Wood, in particular, has a lot of interesting potential because there are different types and techniques for printing it.
+Wood, in particular, has a lot of interesting potentials because there are different types and techniques for printing it.
 Most 3D printers can print wood, but they will need a wood-printing extruder with a temperature-controlled chamber and certain additional accessories.